bnjs/bnjs.github.io/_posts/2014-12-10-a-simple-rule-for-staying-productive.md

 ## III.
 Standards

 I like standards (or principles, or rules).
 The reason I like standards is because they make hard things easy.
-You don't have to think about a standard -- you're not suppose to -- you just do it... because it's a standard.
+You don't have to think about a standard -- you're not supposed to -- you just do it because it's a standard.
 It's the same for going to work or keeping a promise or paying your bills.
-You could decide to not do these things, you're probably survive, but you do them because they are part of a basic standard of life that is good for you, and in that way it's easy.
+You could decide to not do these things, you'd probably survive, but you do them because they are part of a basic standard of life that is good for you, and in that way it's easy.

 This brings us to the subject of this post, a simple rule for staying productive.
 It's a standard, and it really is simple: